umm/circle_mask_shader/README.md

 - RadiusY : radius of circle mask, y axis
 - AntialiasThreshold : threshold of antialis width

+All of the other properties are derived from Unity's UI/Default shader.

 ## Example

 See [Assets/Examples](Assets/Examples)